tardis-sn/tardis/docs/montecarlo/propagation.rst

 Random number generator which provides uniformly distributed numbers :math:`z` on the interval :math:`[0,1]`.
 The frequency assignment is more involved than selecting an initial propagation direction, since the Planck function has to be sampled.
-TARDIS used the technique described in :cite:`Carter1975` and summarized in :cite:`Bjorkmann1999` for this purpose.
+TARDIS uses the technique described in :cite:`Carter1975` and summarized in :cite:`Bjorkmann1999` for this purpose.

 Propagation in a spherical domain